Financial-Times/next-metrics/README.md

 * flushEvery (required) - A number indicating how frequently you want the metrics pushed to Graphite, or `false` if you want to do it manually (i.e. using `.flush()`)
+* hostedApiKey (optional) - The API key for hostedgraphite.
+This defaults to the environment variable `HOSTEDGRAPHITE_APIKEY`, but this configuration overrides that.
+Set to `false` to disable hostedgraphite.
+* ftApiKey (optional) - The API key for the FT's internal Graphite.
+This defaults to the environment variable `FT_GRAPHITE_APIKEY`, but this configuration overrides that.
+Set to `false` to disable internal Graphite.

 ## Instrumentation